 You’ll need to provide your name, contact details, and National Insurance number to get started.

 In some cases, you may need to receive some paperwork to sign.
-Usually, this occurs when you have an older pension provider and they won’t accept your digital signature.
+Usually, this occurs when you have an older provider and they won’t accept your digital signature.

 Tax relief is another issue, but those are rules made by the UK government – not PensionBee.